 Asiruwa credits Gent and his work with Sanford for igniting his passion for biomedical engineering.
-Once he completes his master’s degree, he wants to pursue a doctorate in biomedical engineering at the University of South Dakota and continue doing research on Sanford Health projects.
+Once he completes his master’s degree, he wants to pursue a doctorate in biomedical engineering and continue doing research on Sanford Health projects.

 “I come from an area of the world where minimally invasive medical techniques are not common,” he explained.
 Through working on this research, Asiruwa said, “I feel I am in the right place.
 I can see what I am doing can be life changing for patients.”